Q. relative pronouns grammar.

 that rel. imp. ya

-Origins of relative pronouns: Tolkien described the semantic development of the root √YA as follows:
+Origins of relative pronouns ya and i: Tolkien described the semantic development of the root √YA as follows:

 ya-, used in Quenya as stem of relatives (being originally a demonstrative referring back to something behind, or previous in time) (PE17/66).

 Indeed, there are also derivatives of this root having only to do with the past, such as yára “old”.
-But as a pronoun it seems to be used mainly as a relative pronoun, with the possible exception of ᴹQ. yana “that (the former)”.
+But as a pronoun it seems to be used mainly as a relative pronoun in Tolkien’s writings of the 1950s and 60s.
 As noted above, personal ye “who” probably developed from impersonal ya by analogy with personal se vs. impersonal sa.
 As evidence of this, there is one place were ya might be used personally, hinting that ya was the default:

 Conceptual Development: In the Gnomish Lexicon (GL) of the 1910s Tolkien gave ī as the root of relative pronouns: